Dhiraj123-star/fastapi-kustomize-app/README.md

 ### 2️⃣ Deploy using Kustomize

-Apply the configuration, which includes the Ingress resource and the TLS patch for the dev overlay.
+Apply the configuration, which includes the Ingress resource and the TLS patch for the dev overlay, along with the updated Deployment containing the **Health Probes**.

 ```bash
 kubectl apply -k k8s/overlays/dev